SCOPE OF THIS CHAPTER

 N.B.
 In addition to the above approvals, in order to avoid placements that disrupt a child's education.
-The Virtual School Head (VSH) for children in care must approve any change of placement affecting a child in Key Stage 4 except in an emergency/ where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Education of Looked After Children Procedure.
+The Virtual School Head (VSH) for children in care must approve any change of placement affecting a child in Key Stage 4 except in an emergency/ where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Education of Children in Care Procedure.

 If the relevant manager approves the foster placement, the placement planning process can start - see Section 4, Placement Planning.